toumorokoshi/greyhawk-language/notes/vm.md

       and keep the stack small.
 * the locals it has

-## The ScopeInstance object
+## The EnvironmentInstance

-The ScopeInstance is basically a struct with the following:
+The EnivornmentInstance is basically a struct with the following:

-* a pointer to the current scope (if lookup by name is ever necessary)
+* a pointer to the current environment (if lookup by name is ever necessary)
-* an array of pointers to values in the parent scopes
+* an array of pointers to values in the parent environments
 * an array of values for the locals ('registers')

 The vm mainly operates on these values.